 The states of Oregon and Washington could be your next destination as the Portland-Vancouver-Hillsboro belt is rife with opportunities.
 That said, you may end up spending a lot on rent, given that the average 1BR cost is $1,383.

 That’s all from us for today!
-With this, we hope you could find the next destination for your dream architecture job.
+With this, we hope you can find the next destination for your dream architecture job.
 However, do not obsess with the location as there are other important factors that also come into play.

 Before taking the leap, consider the cost of living and other additional expenses that you will incur when settling in a new place.
 After all, you would want the income-to-expense ratio to tip in your favor.